Hiking in Baltimore

 1. The Patapsco State Park

-You might also find some historical buildings such as mill towns.
+You might also find some historic buildings such as mill towns.
 Commonly used trails in this area include Buzzards Rock Trail and Grist Mill Trail.
 The former is a steep trail that goes for 2.1 miles.
-It rises from the river valley and it will give you a beautiful view of the gorge that is on the upper side of the river.
-The latter follows the river and people on wheelchairs can use it.
+It rises from the river valley, and it will give you a beautiful view of the gorge on the upper side of the river.
+The latter follows the river, and people in wheelchairs can use it.
 You will see the swinging bridge in this Park and the Lost Lake if you choose this trail.

 2. Oregon Ridge Park

 This park is so good for recreational activities that it host an annual Independence Day celebration.
 You should also note that the Baltimore Symphony Orchestra usually performs at this Fourth of July event.

 You may ask yourself what makes Oregon Ridge Park so appealing.
 Well, it has trails, nature centers, and a lodge.
 It also has fun activities such as cross-country skiing and sledding, in addition to picnic and recreational areas.

 However, it is specifically appealing for hikers because it has more than five miles of trails.
 Moreover, it is open from sunrise to sunset, and there is no admission fee for utilizing its trails.
 That is awesome, is it not?